top of page

 Wolbachia_Xi.jpg

-Researchers have found that Wolbachia plays an important role in insect reproduction, because it can function like birth control.
-Male mosquitoes with one strain of Wolbachia can only reproduce with females with the same strain of Wolbachia.
-Conversely, males with one strain of Wolbachia cannot produce viable offspring with females with a different strain of Wolbachia, or females without Wolbachia.
+Male mosquitoes with one strain of Wolbachia can only successfully reproduce with females with a compatible strain of Wolbachia.
+Males with one strain of Wolbachia cannot successfully reproduce with females with an incompatible strain of Wolbachia

 bottom of page